junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCRB/SPN-Empty-whole-novel.md

 "Why not?"
 Cas tries to stand more straight, head high.
 He has to go back, one way or another -- he can't keep Dean waiting, he certainly can't let Dean sound like that broken for one more minute.

-How long has he been gone and asleep?
+How long has he been asleep?
 Cas wonders.
 How long has he made Dean so sad?
 Do they manage to win the ultimate fight and get their freedom?
 There are still so many things he wants to know, so many words to say.
 Even if nothing else, he wants so badly to just *be* there, by his side.
 In the end, it's all about just *being*, as he realized, isn't it?
 No reciprocation needed.

 "Because." the cosmic entity says, tone mocking.
 "You would just keep popping in, and I have to keep popping you out.
-What am I, amusement part ticket teller?
+What am I, amusement park ticket teller?
 This is just another theme park to you annoying undead creatures?"

 Castiel thinks hard.
 "I'll be careful this time." he says solemnly.
 "Won't disturb you for another eon, I promise."

 The Shadow scoffs.
-"That's not the deal I made, remember?
+"That's not the deal we made, remember?
 The deal was, you summon me, and I *own* you.
 Permanently, period.
 No new deal, no nothing.
 Did you forget, everything comes to the Empty, stays in the Empty.
 Shouldn't have left you out the first time."

 So no deal then.
 Cas thinks bitterly.
 What is his chance of asking for something else?